 Assistant Professor of Marketing

-She holds a doctorate from Harvard, an MBA from the USC Marshall School of Business, and a BA from Haverford College.
-Her research has been covered in the New York Times, the Wall Street Journal, the Economist, Scientific American, and Discover.
+Prior to her engagement at Yale, she marketed a $200 million segment of the Barbie brand at Mattel, developed an executive education leadership program at Harvard, acted on stage and film, and failed as an entrepreneur.
+She received her doctorate from Harvard, MBA from the University of Southern California, and bachelor’s degree from Haverford College.
+Her research has been covered in the New York Times, the Wall Street Journal, the Economist, Scientific American, Psychology Today, Financial Times, and Discover.